Debunking the Arguments of PseudoSkeptics and Debunkers

 When

-this treatise was first released, it was acclaimed in the paranormal community
+it was first released, it became widely acclaimed in the paranormal

-as brilliant, effective and the first of its kind.
-It led
+as groundbreaking, effective and the first of its kind.

 to my appearance on several radio shows such as Forbidden Truth